Thomasknow/jobsearchhelper/README.md

 Then, the process would be scanning those company webpage with keywords, if match well, record the link and send it back to my email address.

-BTW, I copied a programming counting the words frequency of a webpage, hopefuly it will help in the future.
+BTW, I uploaded a python function counting the words frequency of a webpage, hopefuly it will help in the future.

 to be continued...